altasoft/DomainPrimitives/README.md

 * **Implicit Operators:** Streamlines type conversion to/from the underlying primitive type.
 [Example](#implicit-usage-of-domaintype)
 * **Specialized Constructor Generation:**  Automatically validates and constructs instances of this domain type.
 This constructor, tailored for the domain primitive, utilizes the underlying type as a parameter, ensuring the value's correctness within the domain.
+* **TryCreate method:** Introduces a TryCreate method that attempts to create an instance of the domain type and returns a bool indicating the success or failure of the creation process, along with any validation errors.
 * **JsonConverters:** Handles JSON serialization and deserialization for the underlying type.
 [Example](#json-conversion)
 * **TypeConverters:** Assists in type conversion to/from it's underlying type.
 [Please refer to generated type converter below](#type-converter)
 * **Swagger Custom Type Mappings:** Facilitates easy integration with Swagger by treating the primitive type as it's underlying type.
 [Please refer to generated swagger helper below](#swagger-mappers)